tangalbert919/Axiro/INSTALL.md

 ## How to get this bot running

-1. Place all API Tokens in where they should go in config.json.
+1. Place all API Tokens in where they should go in `config.json`.
 That file needs to be created.
 2. Install the requirements listed above.
-3. Download the Lavalink.jar file (use the dev builds if you want working audio), and run it.
-4. If on macOS cd into Axiro folder and download Lavalink.jar https://github.com/Cog-Creators/Lavalink-Jars/releases/download/3.2.1_846/Lavalink.jar and also download jdk8 from https://github.com/AdoptOpenJDK/openjdk8-binaries/releases/download/jdk8u232-b09/OpenJDK8U-jdk_x64_mac_hotspot_8u232b09.pkg.
-Note: (windows may also need this fix if this fix didn't work on windows open an issue on the https://github.com/Axiro-Bot/Axiro/issues) if on linux download Lavalink.jar from the main Lavalink github then you can skip this step and go to step 5.
-5. run `java -jar Lavalink.jar` from the Axiro folder then open a second tab in the Axiro folder.
-6. Depending on your platform, run either `python3 core.py` or `py core.py`.
+3. If you want the music module to work, follow the instructions in the section below called "Getting the Music module to work" before moving on to the next step.
+4. Run `python core.py`.
+Substitute `python` with `python3` or `py` if `python` does not work.

+## Getting the Music module to work

+Note: As of this writing, Java 11 or newer is required for Lavalink to work.
+It can be downloaded [here](https://www.oracle.com/technetwork/java/javase/overview/index.html).

+1. Download the latest build of Lavalink [here](https://ci.fredboat.com/viewLog.html?buildId=lastSuccessful&buildTypeId=Lavalink_Build&tab=artifacts&guest=1).
+2. Create the document `application.yml` in the same directory as your Lavalink build.
+You can use [this example](https://github.com/Frederikam/Lavalink/blob/master/LavalinkServer/application.yml.example).
+3. Open a Terminal (or PowerShell if on Windows) in that directory, and run `java -jar Lavalink.jar`.

 ## The config.json